 7 Ingredients (Spices)

-this one consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho pepper, Ao-Nori (green seaweed), green Shiso (perilla) leaves, and hemp seeds.
+this one consists of red chili pepper, white sesame seeds, black sesame seeds, Sansho pepper, Aonori (green nori seaweed), green Shiso (perilla) leaves, and hemp seeds.

 Shichimi Togarashi generally has a moderate spiciness and mild heat.
 But this one isn’t hot at all.
 Instead, it is excellent in aroma, where Sansho stands out.